 We all love camping with our friends and hanging as a group, but the best practice is for each tent to keep some distance from the others.
 Not only does this create less of a visual impact, but you won’t hear your friend snoring or tents unzipping all night long for the calls of nature.

 7. Avoid spots where impacts are just beginning

 Have you ever seen matted grass and wondered what happened there?
 Most likely, it’s where someone camped recently.
 Instead of continuing to impact that area, give this lightly loved area some rest and regeneration.

 8. Look around and above

 One of the first car camping trips we took together was to Lake Champlain in Vermont.
-We set up camp, but at 3am, we retreated to our car because the winds were so high, tree branches were falling down all around our tent.
+We set up camp and turned in for the night.
+At 3am we frantically retreated to our car because the winds were so high that tree branches were falling down all around our tent.
 We’ve learned our lesson and always assess for potential deadfall, drainage runoff, and cliffs with loose rocks.

 9. Respect private property

 More than a few times, we’ve rolled into camp at night.
 One morning on New Zealand’s Te Araroa, we awoke to cows using our tent as a scratching post and the farmer’s barn a stone’s throw away.
 Thank goodness Kiwis are the most hospitable people around.
 If possible, ask before you camp on private property.

 10. Leave it like you were never there